cotes2020/jekyll-theme-chirpy/README.md

 * `url`

-	Set to your website domain and there should be no slash symbol at the tail.
+	Set to your website url and there should be no slash symbol at the tail.
+Format: `<protocol>://<domain>`.

 * `avatar`